lzell/AIProxySwift/README.md

     }

-### How to get word-level timestamps in an audio transcription
+### How to get Whisper word-level timestamps in an audio transcription

 1. Record an audio file in quicktime and save it as "helloworld.m4a"
 2. Add the audio file to your Xcode project.
 Make sure it's included in your target: select your audio file in the project tree, type `cmd-opt-0` to open the inspect panel, and view `Target Membership`